Estate Administration & Trust Litigation

 - Obtain valuation of property, when necessary

-- Settle all estate liabilities while obtaining all the necessary releases and documents to protect the Estate, you as an heir or fiduciary
+- Settle all estate liabilities while obtaining all the necessary releases and documents to protect the estate and you as an heir or fiduciary

 - Maximize the distribution, calculate your commissions, and minimize the expenses and taxes

-Prevention will save you money.
-Hiring an Attorney will ensure that you prevent mistakes, correct mistakes already made and ensure that you receive the maximum amount of money the Estate is entitled to and you are.
-We all believe in taking the necessary steps to protect things like our home or car, preventative maintenance, why not prevent and save money with Estate matters.
-Hire an attorney to prevent disasters and mistakes from costing more than it has too.
+Hiring an attorney will ensure that you prevent mistakes, correct mistakes already made and that you receive the maximum amount of money that you and the estate are entitled to receive.
+We all believe in taking the necessary steps to protect things like our home or car through preventative maintenance.
+Why not prevent and save money with estate matters?
+Hire an attorney to prevent disasters and mistakes from costing more than they have too.

-BENEFICIARY OR HEIR.
-We protect your rights and interests as we know what the fiduciary should be doing and not doing when administering an Estate.
-Since we represent clients on both sides of the “fence”, we have the experience and know what to look for to maximize your inheritance quickly and more efficiently.
+We protect your rights and interests as we know what the fiduciary should be doing and not doing when administering an estate.
+Since we represent clients on both sides of the “fence,” we have the experience and know what to look for to maximize your inheritance quickly and more efficiently.
 We provide the highest quality of services in a quick and reasonable amount of time based on your case and circumstances.
-We take pride in assisting those who may not have the liquid funds upfront and providing full services as needed to each and every client.
+We take pride in assisting those who may not have the liquid funds upfront and provide full services as needed to each and every client.
 Your case will receive personal attention from Bonnie Lawston, Esq. and the staff.

 If your loved one set up a trust as an estate planning tool, we can help you with any trust administration issues that arise because of their death.